Here’s where you can listen to stuff that’s not on my album. (To sample my albums, check out my Listen page.)

 Dan Wallace Demos

 Here’s the YouTube playlist.
-Right now it includes five songs (see below for notes):
+Right now it includes six songs (see below for liner notes):

 (1) “Minds of Children“: Rough mix, recorded in 2011 as part of a set of “electronic” songs I wrote for me and my sister sing on.
 See this blog post for more info.